-- Students may remediate a semester "F" by attending summer school at Christian Brothers.
-Students may remediate a semester "F" by attending summer session at a Community College.
-Students may remediate a semester "F" by attending summer school at a high school other than Christian Brothers (if prior approval is given by the Assistant Principal). - 4.
+- 1. Students may remediate a semester "F" by attending summer school at Christian Brothers. - 2.
+Students may remediate a semester "F" by attending summer school at a high school other than Christian Brothers (if prior approval is given by the Assistant Principal). - 3.
 In extraordinary circumstances, students may remediate a semester "F" through an alternative arrangement if approved in advance by the Assistant Principal.
 Whether the student has demonstrated "extraordinary circumstances" and the manner in which the student will remediate the "F" grade will be in the sole discretion of the Assistant Principal.